 The Interagency Collaborative Team meets monthly to review Unique Alternative applications and twice monthly during the summer months to review annual renewal applications prior to August 31, as required in Code.
-The ICT reviewed 14 unduplicated cases during FY 2021, which represented 20 less case reviews than during the previous fiscal year.
-Of the 14 unduplicated cases, the ICT approved all initial requests for ICT support.
+The ICT reviewed 29 unduplicated cases during FY 2022, which represented 15 more case reviews than during the previous fiscal year.
+This is comparable to the number of cases reviewed prior to virtual and hybrid instruction implemented due to COVID-19 restrictions.
+Of the 29 unduplicated cases, the ICT approved all initial requests for ICT support.
 Additionally, a number of students' Districts and IEP teams requested extended or increased services, which the ICT approved.
-The following chart summarizes the ICT approvals and service activities FY 2007 through FY 2021.
+The following chart summarizes the ICT approvals and service activities FY 2007 through FY 2022.